This post may contain affiliate links. Please read my disclosure and privacy policy.

 Instructions

-- Combine the olive oil, vinegar, shallot, garlic, 1 tablespoon of honey, salt, and pepper in a blender.
+- Combine the olive oil, vinegar, shallot, mustard, garlic, honey, salt, and pepper in a blender.
 Secure the lid and blend until very smooth.
 Taste the mixture and add another tablespoon of honey, if needed.

 - If you don't have a blender, you can finely mince the shallot and garlic into a mason jar with a lid.
 (Use a microplane for a fine texture.)
 Add the rest of the ingredients to the jar and whisk well to combine.
 Or, secure the lid and shake until the dressing looks emulsifed.
 It won't look quite as creamy as the blended version, but it still tastes great!